li-s/Handwriting-recognition/README.md

 ### Handwriting recognition

 The ability of a computer to interpret handwritings from texts, such as photographs, paper texts, or pdfs.
-The computer is able to find the most plausible words for a given text with unclear words.
+The computer is able to find the most plausible words for a given text with unclear words. (write more about the specific task of the Kaggle competition, like what is the input/output, the specific problem formulation and evaluation metric)